 Dos and Don’ts of Sender Names

 In most situations, you want to use a brand name your recipients can instantly recognize as yours.
 It’s normally a bad idea to use a person’s name, unless that person is your brand, or there is a direct relationship between the person and recipients.
-If your recipient gets an email from a name they don’t recognize, they have absolutely no reason to open that email, unless the subject line is extremely compelling.
+If your recipient gets an email from a name they don’t recognize, they have absolutely no reason to open that email.

 Always be cautious when you tamper with the From name.
 If your goal is to make your email feel more personal, start with content – this strategy can never go wrong.